EMD SD28

 An EMD SD28 is a 6-axle diesel locomotive built by General Motors Electro-Motive Division between July 1965 and September 1965.
 Power was provided by an EMD 567D1 16-cylinder engine which generated 1,800 hp.
 This locomotive was basically a non-turbocharged version of the EMD SD35.
 6 examples of this locomotive model were built for American railroads.

 A passenger variant, type SDP28, was built for export to Korea in May 1966, with 6 delivered.
-Only 1 SD28 is left it is owned by Cargill and operates in Iowa.